Reliability-based Topology Optimization using Stochastic Gradients: Numerical Illustrations

 \subsubsection{Results}

 We consider the unconstrained formulation of \eqref{eqn:ex1_opt} as in \eqref{eq:unconst_rbdo} and estimate the failure probability using standard Monte Carlo simulation or the sampling strategies discussed in Section \ref{sec:background}.
 We assume the maximum compliance is $C_{\max}=\frac{50P^2H}{EA_{\max}}$ and the magnitude of the vertical load $P$ is one.
 For the uncertain parameter $\xi$, we use a zero-mean Gaussian distribution with unit standard deviation.
 In Figure \ref{fig:ex1_results}, we plot results from different sampling strategies and parameters in the space of the optimization variables with the contours of the objective value.
 The five red lines are the iso-contours for the following failure probabilities $P_F(\lambda,\delta)\in\{10^{-1},10^{-2},10^{-3},10^{-4},10^{-5}\}$.
-The reference solution is obtained by estimating the failure probability $\mathbb{P}(F)$ using Monte Carlo simulation with $10^7$ samples.
+The reference solution is obtained by estimating the failure probability $\mathbb{P}(F)$ using Monte Carlo simulation with $10^7$ samples, which is sufficient to estimate these failure probabilities.
 Table \ref{tab:ex1_results} lists the corresponding parameters and optimized design variables for all different cases considered.
 For all the results, we use 0.1 and $\pi/4$ for the initial values of $\lambda$ and $\delta$, respectively.
 The step size $\eta$ in \eqref{eq:sgd} is set to $10^{-5}$.
 The iterations \eqref{eq:ab} to update $\alpha$ and $\betaa$ in \eqref{eq:pdf_approx} are initialized with values $0.01$ for $\alpha$ and the entries of $\betaa$.
 Additionally, the step size $\eta_F$ is set to $0.2$.
 The reference solution is obtained after 10,000 iterations and, hence to perform a fair comparison, we run the other cases for 10,000 iterations as well.
+Note that the update in \eqref{eq:ab} uses $w_0=1$ and $w_l=0;l=1,\dots,n_{\thetaa}$ for the first 8000 iterations, and only for the final 2000 iterations, we use $w_0=w_1=\dots=w_{n_{\thetaa}}$ with $\sum_{i=0}^{n_{\thetaa}}w_l=1$.